 It is a fact: many shippers saw freight delays in 2020 and are even seeing freight delays into Summer 2021.
 How long are the freight delays expected to last?
 While no one was a crystal ball that can guarantee the future, some market insiders have made a few predictions.

 Reports indicate that rates, volumes, and employment within the trucking industry have been climbing since Summer 2020.
 This is positive news, as it shows the industry is on the rebound from the dip seen earlier in the pandemic.
-In fact, reports from the Journal of Commerce suggest that retailers are seeking to replenish inventory from imported stock, which leading to more trucks on the road moving freight from the nation’s ports.
+In fact, reports from the Journal of Commerce suggest that retailers are seeking to replenish inventory from imported stock, which leads to more trucks on the road moving freight from the nation’s ports.

 While more freight on the road might mean tighter capacity, it also might mean there is an end in sight.
 Some trucking industry pundits have expressed that they expect the industry to remain volatile through Summer 2021, then return to pre-pandemic levels.